Every computer connected to the internet is vulnerable to viruses, forcing us to pay the software protection industry's charges to stay safe.

 If you'd rather keep more tangible copies of your files, the options are either storing them on CDs and DVDs (you'll need a CD/DVD writer), or on an external USB hard drive for bigger/more files.
-As technology marches on, the latter are getting increasingly cheap; 1TB (1,000GB) for around £50 is now the norm if you buy online.
+As technology marches on, the latter are getting increasingly cheap; 1TB (1,000GB) for about £50 is now the norm if you buy online.

 Check out the Cheap Memory Cards guide for some top picks.